Discover Green Cay Wetlands Nature Center in South Florida for Alligators, Iguanas, Birds and Wildlife

 Iguanas are tolerated at Green Cay Wetlands because the controlled environment, overseen by Palm Beach County Parks and Recreation, limits their disruptive impact.
 The wetland’s design and staff monitoring help prevent iguanas from overpopulating or significantly harming native plants and animals.
 Unlike in residential communities where they freely roam, destroy gardens, dig burrows damaging property, and spread bacteria through their droppings.
 Green Cay’s balanced management allows visitors to observe these striking reptiles safely while showcasing Florida’s complex wildlife dynamics, making it a unique spot to see iguanas without the problems they cause in unchecked areas.

-Planning Your Visit to Green Cay Wetlands and Nature Center
+Planning Your Visit to Green Cay Wetlands Nature Center

 Why Green Cay Wetlands is Important to Florida’s Ecosystem